KeshavChawla/Keshav-Personal-Blog/_data/blog/2020-04-01-this-is-a-second-test.md

 ## ***My first year at the University of Waterloo:***

 I have officially completed my second term at the University of Waterloo and my first year as a Computing and Financial Management (CFM) student here.
 I thought I would take a couple of moments to reflect on the past year, the courses I've taken, and what I've realized during the last eight months.
-I've realized how valuable (and expensive) this last year has been.
+I've thought about how valuable (and expensive) this last year has been.
 UW has pushed me far beyond what I believed was possible.
 I've had many long nights, stressful assignments, and a (healthy) dosage anxiety-inducing exams.
 In combination, I've had many laughs, social nights, and successes.

 ### 1. Attend Orientation